runely/calendar-homey/README.md

 # IcalCalendar

-The IcalCalendar can trigger on your calendar events to let you know when events starts
+The IcalCalendar gives Homey flow cards to trigger on your calendar events

 ## Setup

-- Open settings and paste in url to ics file
+- Open settings (configure app) and paste in the ical link

 ## Usage

 ### Trigger "Event starts" (will trigger when any event starts)
 - Add card as a trigger in a flow
+- Tokens:
+    - 'Event title'
+    - 'Event description'
+    - 'Event location'
+    - 'Event duration'
+    - 'Event duration (mintes)'
+    - 'Calendar name'

+### Trigger "Event starts in" (will trigger when any event starts in when specified)
+- Add card as a trigger in a flow
+- Choose when
 - Tokens:
     - 'Event title'
     - 'Event description'